harleo/knockknock/README.md

 ## KnockKnock
-KnockKnock runs a simple reverse whois lookup which returns a list of domains owned by an individual person or company.
+KnockKnock runs a simple reverse whois lookup which returns a list of domains owned by people or companies.

 This tool is often used for reconnaissance or OSINT (Open Source Intelligence) purposes.